Amen-Zelealem/Financial-News-Analysis/README.md

 4. **Quantitative Analysis**
    - Employed libraries such as **pynance** and **TaLib** for quantitative analysis.

-### Impact of Completed Tasks

-The completion of these tasks has provided valuable insights into the dataset, allowing for a better understanding of how news sentiment correlates with stock movements.
-This foundation is crucial for developing actionable investment strategies.

-## Ongoing Tasks
+5. **Correlation Analysis**

-- **Correlation Analysis**: Establishing links between sentiment scores and stock price movements.
+   - Established links between sentiment scores and stock price movements, providing a comprehensive understanding of these dynamics.

+6. **Time Series Analysis**
-- **Time Series Analysis**: Investigating publication frequency over time and its correlation with market events.
+   - Investigated publication frequency over time and its correlation with market events.

-## Next Steps

-1. **Complete Correlation Analysis**: Analyze how sentiment affects stock price changes over time.
-2. **Develop Predictive Models**: Use insights from the sentiment analysis to formulate investment strategies and predictive models.
-3. **Prepare Final Report**: Summarize findings and recommendations based on the comprehensive analysis.

 ## Conclusion

+All tasks outlined in the project have been successfully completed.
 This project serves as a rigorous exercise in financial analytics, equipping participants with essential skills and insights to navigate the complex interplay between news sentiment and stock market dynamics.
+The comprehensive analysis will inform future predictive modeling and investment strategies.